ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/work-with-data-using-queries-in-ballerina.md

 ```

 In this code,
-- The `collect` clause aggregate input values into one group.
+- The `collect` clause aggregates the input values into one group.
 - Since `deaths` becomes a sequence value, you can call the `sum` function in order to get the total number of deaths.

 ### Update the main function for aggregating